dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 ```

 Spot the bug?
 The `.where()` method is lazy, so it returns an `Iterable`, not a
 `List`.
-This program will compile but then throw an exception at runtime when it
+This program compiles but then throws an exception at runtime when it
 tries to cast that `Iterable` to the `List` type that `filterEvens` declares it
 returns.
 With the removal of implicit downcasts, this becomes a compile error.